llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

   mode is the default.
 The `subprocess` execution mode allows for additional features such as memory annotations but is currently restricted to X86-64 on Linux.

+.. option:: --benchmark-repeat-count=<repeat-count>

+  This option enables specifying the number of times to repeat the benchmark when performing latency benchmarks.
+By default, llvm-exegesis will repeat a latency measurement 30 times and then aggregate the results.

 EXIT STATUS
 -----------